ShipBit/slickgpt/README.md

 - **Set Context** <br> Provide your own context to guide the AI model while giving responses, ensuring relevant and focused outcomes.
 - **Cost Calculation** <br> Keep track of and control your API usage costs with an in-built token cost calculator for your chats.
 - **Full Configuration Power** <br> Customize OpenAI model settings to tailor the experience to your liking.
 - **No Registration or Login required** <br> Create and even share chats without the need for a login or registration - Simple, fast, and efficient.
+Note that you'll have to register/login if you want to use the SlickGPT Pro subscription.
-- **Use your own API Key** <br> Keep your API calls private and secure by using your own OpenAI API key.
+- **Use your own API Key** <br> Keep your API calls private and secure by using your own OpenAI API key or use our cloud infrastructure if you don't want to have an API key or prefer a fixed price over a "pay-per-use" model.
 - **Host Yourself / Run Everywhere** <br> Run the instance locally on your machine or host it on your preferred cloud provider.

 See a **YouTube video** for more details: